Jessy113/3D-Dataset-Collection-2025/README.md

 This repository was created as part of the publication **"Analyzing 3D Datasets: Characteristics and Limitations for Open Repository Construction"** (see citation below).

 It provides an alphabetically organized collection of various published 3D datasets, along with comparable dataset characteristics to support researchers in selecting suitable datasets for application-specific machine learning tasks.

 > ⚠️ **Note:** This repository does *not* host any 3D datasets.
 > It only includes references to external sources where the original datasets can be accessed.
+> We assume that these datasets are well-established and that their properties will not change significantly in the future.
+However, as dataset providers may update or improve their data, please consult the original sources for the most up-to-date information.

 The repository is divided into three main folders: